There are two main types of symptoms: obsessions and compulsions.

 - Compulsions are repetitive physical behaviours or mental thought rituals that are performed over and over again in an attempt to relieve the anxiety caused by obsessional thoughts

-OCD is typically characterised by unwanted, intrusive and often distressing thoughts or images entering your mind that trigger anxiety.
+OCD is typically characterised by unwanted, intrusive and often distressing thoughts or images entering your mind and triggering anxiety.

-It is not the occurrence of these thoughts that causes OCD – unwanted, intrusive or distressing thoughts are things that everyone experiences.
-It is the anxiety and the following response to them that is the source of the OCD.
-The response to these thoughts will have one of two themes:
+It is not the occurrence of these thoughts that causes OCD – everyone experiences unwanted, intrusive and distressing thoughts.
+It is the anxiety such thoughts cause and one's response to them that is the source of the OCD.
+A sufferer's response to these thoughts will have one of two themes:

-- Because I have thought it means I have done it / it has happened
+- Because I have thought it, it means I have done it / it has happened

-It is this interpretation of the thoughts that produces the anxiety, from which, follows a behaviour which acts as an attempt to cope.
-These behaviours may be repetitive or compulsive acts that you feel driven to perform to control the anxiety.
+This way of interpreting thoughts produces the anxiety that sufferers of OCD feel, and this anxiety generate behaviours that are an attempt to cope.
+These behaviours may be repetitive or compulsive acts that you feel driven to perform to control your anxiety.